-Step 3: Rate fidelity
+Step 2: Rate Fidelity.

 - Are you implementing these practices at high fidelity?
-If actual practices align with the indicator, select high fidelity. - If the practice is definitely implemented sometimes but not consistently, or not well enough to be effective, or not to all of the children/families/caregivers who need it, select moderate fidelity. - If the indicator is not currently in practice, or not a desired practice in this setting, select non implementation.
+If practices align with the indicator, select Yes. - If the practice is definitely implemented sometimes but not consistently, or not well enough to be effective, or not to all of the children/families/caregivers who need it, or not currently in practice, or not a desired practice in this setting, select No.